interactivetech/HPE-Nvidia-Vista-3D/docs/SAMPLE_DATA.md

 ## 🎯 Using the Sample Data

-Once extracted, you can use the sample data with the Vista3D system:
+Once automatically installed (or manually extracted), you can use the sample data with the Vista3D system:

 ### 1. Start the Services